Don't confuse sales methodology and sales process. And the importance of consistency.

 Implementing this methodology naturally takes time.
 Rome wasn't built in a day.
 Just getting started can bring results.
 But it is important to document it.

 This is what sales professionals call a sales playbook.
 It covers all the fundamental aspects of sales.
-Recruitment and how to avoid costly mistakes, prospecting, applicable scripts, onboarding, presumptive questions, etc. The content of each playbook will naturally depend on each organisation.
-I have written a white paper on the subject which can be downloaded at this link.
+Recruitment and how to avoid costly mistakes, prospecting, applicable scripts - scripts are useful to give a framework, elements of communication and some techniques though shouldn't be followed to the later of course -, onboarding, presumptive questions, value quantification, etc. The content of each playbook will naturally depend on each organisation.

 Today, the scale-up I mentioned and its sales director are doing well.
 There is consistency in their approach and when an individual is struggling, it is easy to focus on the aspects of the process that are causing them problems or even to help them work on their mindset.
 But it took time.
-And you, how do you ensure consistency in your operations?
+And you, how do you ensure consistency in your operations and deliver the expected forecasts ?

 Subscribe to our newsletter